saiprasad7437/Karix-RCS/README.md

 # Karix-RCS

-Tells you about the user guide of the info
+Tells you about the user guide of the information about Karix API
 # Authentication
 Karix API uses bearer tokens as an authentication layer while sending request Bearer <auth-token>